Mosberg/software/README.md

-# software
-💽 Software List 💽 - A github.io page with a list of software with information and links.
+# 💽 Software List 💽 - Check out this nifty little GitHub.io page I found, it's like a treasure trove for all things software!
+It's got a super handy list of various programs, complete with details and convenient links to help you out.
+It's like having a friendly neighborhood software guide at your fingertips!